Meta-chan/MathG/README.md

 # Welcome to MathG!
-Light and simple GPU programming library.
-Just look at the following example:
+Light and simple GPU programming library. take a look at the following example:
 ```c++
 //Creating matrices
 mathg::Matrix ag(2, 2, mathg::Type::double_);